 Google also rolls out software updates regularly to fix security issues and other vulnerabilities, improve its performance, and introduce new features or capabilities.
 Note that the browser automatically checks for new updates every five hours.

-Clean and Minimal Design
+4. Clean and Minimalist Design

 Another advantage of Google Chrome is its simplistic user interface that provides a considerably straightforward user experience.
 The entire design philosophy is clean and minimal.
 There are no excessive menus and buttons typically found in browsers before 2008.